Collingham: St Oswald, Collingham

 - Features and Facilities

 St Oswald's is the Parish Church of Collingham with Harewood.

-Although much altered in 1840-1, the church building is thought to be Saxon, with much of the stonework of the nave and chancel pre-dating the Norman Conquest of 1066.
-The church is dedicated to St Oswald, an Anglo-Saxon saint.
-There are substantial fragments of two Anglo-Saxon crosses - the Apostle's Cross, dated between the 8th and 10th Centuries, and a second Runic Cross decorated with intertwined dragons, thought to date from circa 900AD.
-The tower is thought to have been erected in the 16th century.
+The church building is thought to be Saxon, with some of the stonework of the nave and chancel pre-dating the Norman Conquest of 1066.
+The church is dedicated to St Oswald, the Christian king of Northumbria until 642.
+There are substantial fragments of two Anglo-Saxon crosses - the Apostle's Cross, dated between the 8th and 10th Centuries, and a second Runic Cross decorated with intertwined dragons (or horses), thought to date from circa 900AD.
+The building was enlarged in the 14th century and the tower added in the 16th century.
 It was substantially altered internally in the 1840s and the windows changed from stone mullions to'Gothic' style.

 Please visit our website at collinghamwithharewood.org for more details.
 Or follow our Facebbok site at Collingham with Harewood Parish

 You are seeing this message instead because your browser has not loaded the program code to produce the map.